 - heaping 1/2 cup chopped parsley

 - 1 teaspoon salt

 - 1 teaspoon ground black pepper

 - 1 loaf (16 to 20 ounces) sliced whole wheat sandwich bread, cut into cubes

 - Preheat oven to 350°F.

-- In a very large pot (we use an 8-quart size), melt the non-dairy butter over medium heat.
+- In a huge pot (an 8-quart size), melt the non-dairy butter over medium heat.
 When melted, add the chopped celery, onion, and sliced mushrooms.
-Toss to coat, then sauté, stirring occasionally, until the vegetables have softened, 15 to 20 minutes.
+Toss to coat, then sauté, occasionally stirring, until the vegetables have softened, 15 to 20 minutes.

 - When evenly mixed, add the bread pieces, and stir gently to combine.